Light up a Life

 Arthur Rank Hospice

-The second is on Sunday 10 December at 4:00pm, at St Peter’s & St Paul’s Parish Church, Church Terrace, Wisbech.
+The second service will take place on Saturday 6 December, at St Peter’s & St Paul’s Parish Church, Church Terrace, Wisbech PE13 1HP.

 Everyone is welcome to attend, no matter what part of the journey you are on and whether you have or haven't received our care.
 These events are open to people of all faiths or no faith.